Is The Teplo Worth Buying?

 Power Cable

-- The cable is too short
+- The cable is too short.

-- The cable is built in to the base of the kettle
+- The cable is built into the base of the kettle.

 Conclusion

-I’ll admit, I fit Teplo’s target market, and I have indeed ordered a unit through the Kickstarter.
+I fit Teplo's target market, and I have indeed ordered a unit through the Kickstarter.
 The device excites me with its engineering and software and the possibilities I see to extend what it can do over time.

 Member discussion